 Fulcrum was able to produce documented evidence of the work done and provide information regarding the future plans for the home.
 This resulted in a greatly stabilised relationship with the bank.

 Safeguarding Status: Croydon Council closed all of the 11 safeguarding alerts.
 Though some of these had been substantiated Croydon Council was assured that the home was on the right path with Fulcrum leading it.

 Safeguarding referrals dropped to nil, and Croydon Council’s monitoring team continued to review the home’s progress with successful outcomes on an ongoing basis.
 This was made possible with a transparent and open culture of management which resonated with staff very quickly.
-Complaints and whistleblowings to CQC and Croydon Council ceased.
-Meetings with families went from being hostile to friendly and forward looking with trust being restored in the home.
+Complaints and whistleblowing to CQC and Croydon Council ceased.
+Meetings with families went from being hostile to friendly and forward-looking with trust being restored in the home.

 Staffing: We made a concerted investment in training and moulding the staff group very quickly to an open and transparent culture.
 Accountability